steveya/steveya.github.io/_posts/2023-05-19-short-rate-models-2.md

 $$\Delta r_t = \int_0^{\Delta t} \mu \Delta t + \int_0^t \sigma \epsilon_t $$

+We call this the **exact method for diecretization**.
 For the simple Merton model, the Euler-Maruyama discretization coincides with the more accurate discretization, but for a general stochastic process

 $$ dr_t = \mu(t, r_t) dt + \sigma(t, r_t) dW_t $$

 The term $$\int_0^{\Delta t} \mu(s, r_s) ds \neq \mu(t, r_t) \Delta t$$.
-We will discuss this in more detail in the [simulation and calibration of the Vasicek model](https://steveya.github.io/posts/short-rate-models-4/).
-However, the error from time aggregation is small and does not accumulate if the process is mean-reverting.
+However, the error from time aggregation is "small" for "well-behaved" processes.We will discuss this in more detail in the [simulation and calibration of the Vasicek model](https://steveya.github.io/posts/short-rate-models-4/).

 Using $$\mu = 0.02$$, $$\sigma = 0.02$$ and $$ r_0 = 0.05$$, Figure 1 shows a simulated path of the short rate process.